On This Page

 Enable Dashboard viewers to drill down into specific values in a visualization panel.

-Why Use Interactions
+Why Use Dashboard Interactions

 This helps you design a seamless workflow that connects your Dashboard to other Cribl or third-party tools and resources, resulting in a smooth data experience for people consuming your Dashboards.